 To quit Recovery, click on Restart or Shut Down in the menu.
 In the case where you need to start with a different startup disk, pick the option Startup Disk from the Apple menu.

-You'll need an Internet connection, via cable or Wi-Fi before boot your Mac into Internet Recovery mode.
+To launch Internet Recovery, you'll need an Internet connection.
+Please make sure your Mac is connected to Wi-Fi before booting your Mac into Internet Recovery mode.
 Here you have two options:

 This option is nearly the same as the above one.
 What is different is the key pressed and held should be Shift - Option - Command - R.